 James was 16 of 24 from the field and 14 of 19 from the free throw line in matching the 49 points he scored for Cleveland against Orlando in the 2009 Eastern Conference finals.
-He missed his second free throw with 1.1 seconds left, muttering to himself after.
+He missed his second free throw with 1.1 seconds left, muttering to himself after it fell out.

 Joe Johnson scored 18 points for the Nets, who were 15 of 25 from 3-point range in their Game 3 victory but only 5 of 22 in this one.
 Paul Pierce scored 16 points, while Deron Williams and Shaun Livingston each had 13.

 Dwyane Wade scored 15 points on the night his Heat postseason record of 46 points was shattered.
 Bosh finished with 12.

 Miami pulled out a thrilling victory in a game neither team led by double digits and has won at least one road game in 14 straight series, breaking the record set by the Chicago Bulls from 1991-94.

 At Portland, Oregon, Nicolas Batum had 14 points, 14 rebounds and eight assists to cut San Antonio's advantage in the series to 3-1.

 Portland held Tony Parker to 14 points after he had scored 29 points or more in three of his last four playoff games.
 Coach Gregg Popovich sat Parker and Tim Duncan after Portland built a 20-point lead in the final quarter.